Topological Moduli Space for Germs of Holomorphic Foliations III: Complete families: Introduction

-Tame foliations have the remarkable property that any two $\mc C^0$-conjugated tame foliations are also conjugated by an \emph{excellent homeomorphism}, i.e. one that lifts through the reduction of singularities which is holomorphic at the non-nodal singular points, cf. Theorem~\ref{C0 = Cex}.
+Tame foliations have the remarkable property that any two topologically conjugated tame foliations are also conjugated by an \emph{excellent homeomorphism}, i.e. one that lifts through the reduction of singularities as a homeomorphism which is holomorphic at the non-nodal singular points, cf. Theorem~\ref{C0 = Cex}.
 This result extends to equisingular families of tame foliations: